-When Kerr tried to manually open the doors, the elevator started violently shaking before slipping farther down.
+When Kerr tried to manually open the doors, the elevator started violently shaking before slipping yet again.
 Emergency personnel were called, and technicians from Thyssenkrupp eventually arrived.

 “The running joke with boots-on-the-ground folks is that over the last 20 years, it’s gone from preventive maintenance to call-back maintenance to entrapment maintenance." — Frank Stalen

 Thornberg was trapped in the elevator for more than 30 minutes, an event she describes as one of the most traumatic of her life.
 When the doors finally opened, Thornberg was having trouble breathing, so Kerr and another co-worker helped her to the stairwell, where she broke down in tears before finally making her way downstairs.

 A friend took Thornberg to the emergency room, where doctors determined she had suffered a stress-induced heart attack.
 She had surgery the following morning and spent three days in the hospital.
 But soon she returned to work, where she had to face the elevators.